JeromeCheon/ranker-fullstack-app/README.md

 # ranker-fullstack-app
-This project is started by following "JacoboCode" youtube channel and his lectures
+This project is started by following "JacoboCode" youtube channel and his lectures.

+The main purpose is to practice full stack skills by using many different skills below.

 Youtube Channel https://www.youtube.com/@jacobocode5654